kristenvaccaro/antisocial-computing/assignments.md

 Scribe notes will be due one week after your assigned date.

 If your scribe notes need improvement, you will be given feedback by the instructors and allowed to resubmit up to two times.

+An alternative to scribing is to provide a [critique](https://kristenvaccaro.github.io/antisocial-computing/critiques.html) on one of the readings for this class.
+A critique is also due one week after the reading is discussed in class, and has the same system of feedback/resubmissions as scribe notes.
+You only need to do one of scribing or writing a critique.

 ## Presenting & Leading Discussion